Beyond Content Safety: Real-Time Monitoring for Reasoning Vulnerabilities in Large Language Models: Reasoning Safety Monitor

 \textbf{Contextual Sliding Window.} To enable consistency and dependency checks across steps (e.g., detecting Inconsistency or Goal Deviation that spans multiple steps), the monitor maintains a rolling context comprising the original problem statement and all preceding steps up to the current one.
 Each invocation thus provides the monitor with the full reasoning history necessary to assess inter-step logical relationships.

-\textbf{Monitor Output.} For each step, the monitor produces a structured verdict containing: (i) a binary safety flag (\texttt{safe}/\texttt{unsafe}); (ii) the error type code from the taxonomy (or \texttt{NO\_ERROR}); (iii) a confidence score in $[0, 1]$; (iv) a direct text quote locating the erroneous fragment; and (v) a concise natural-language explanation of the detected anomaly.
+\textbf{Monitor Output.} For each step, the monitor produces a structured verdict containing: (i) a binary safety flag (\texttt{True}/\texttt{False}); (ii) the error type code from the taxonomy (or \texttt{NO\_ERROR}); (iii) a confidence score in $[0, 1]$; (iv) a direct text quote locating the erroneous fragment; and (v) a concise natural-language explanation of the detected anomaly.
+It noted that \texttt{True} indicates the presence of an error, while \texttt{False} indicates no error detected.
+If the safety flag is \texttt{True}, the error type field specifies which of the nine error subtypes is present; if \texttt{False}, the error type is set to \texttt{NO\_ERROR} and the location and explanation fields are left empty.
+This structured output format enables programmatic parsing and downstream decision-making based on the monitor's assessment.

-\textbf{Intervention Mechanism.} If the monitor returns \texttt{unsafe} for any step, an interrupt signal is sent to the generation pipeline of the target LLM, halting further token generation.
+\textbf{Intervention Mechanism.} If the monitor returns \texttt{True} for any step, an interrupt signal is sent to the generation pipeline of the target LLM, halting further token generation.
 This prevents the corrupted reasoning from propagating to the final answer and terminates runaway chains before they exhaust computational budgets.
-The threshold for intervention is configurable: operators may require the monitor to report high confidence ($\geq\tau$) before triggering interruption, trading off false-positive interruptions against missed detections.